BorgwardtLab/GNNsCanCountSubstructures/README.md

 # Graph Neural Networks Can (Often) Count Substructures

-This repository implements the models and the experiments in the _ICLR 2025_  (Spotlight) paper "Graph Neural Networks Can (Often) Count Substructures".
+This repository contains the experiments for the _ICLR 2025_  (Spotlight) paper "Graph Neural Networks Can (Often) Count Substructures".
 The paper is available [here](https://openreview.net/forum?id=sZQRUrvLn4).

 | ![](Quitecolorful.png) |
 |:--|